 Pneumonia, unlike bronchitis, is often caused by a bacterium and may need treatment with antibiotics.
 If you have mild pneumonia, you can take antibiotics as tablets at home.
 If the pneumonia is more serious, antibiotics are given through a drip into a vein (intravenously) in hospital.

-If the pneumonia is very severe, or caused by an aggressive type of bacterium (such as Legionnaires' disease), you may need to be moved to an intensive care unit in the hospital.
+If the pneumonia is very severe, or caused by aggressive types of bacteria (such as legionella in Legionnaires' disease), you may need to be moved to an intensive care unit in the hospital.

 What is the outlook (prognosis)?

-Acute bronchitis (infection of the large airways in the lungs (bronchi)) usually clears without any complications.
-Occasionally, the infection travels to the lung tissue to cause pneumonia.
+Infection of the large airways (bronchi) in the lungs (acute bronchitis) usually clears without any complications.
+Occasionally, the infection travels to the lung tissue to cause a serious lung infection (pneumonia).

 If you have pneumonia and are well enough to be looked after at home, your outlook is very good.
 If you need to be looked after in hospital, the outlook is still usually good - but not quite as good.
 The outlook is also not as good for people who also have long-term illnesses such as lung disease, heart failure or diabetes.